Lall-091/sql-docs/docs/tools/sql-database-projects/concepts/pre-post-deployment-scripts.md

 This prevents the file from being compiled as part of the database model while keeping it visible in the project.

 > [!TIP]
 > You can validate the pre-deployment and post-deployment scripts after project build, by changing the `.dacpac` file extension to `.zip` and unarchiving the `.zip` to a folder.
 A single `.sql` file is present for pre-deployment and post-deployment scripts, and should contain the entire Transact-SQL contents of all referenced files in the originating SQL project.

-## Add pre- and post-deployment scripts
+## Add pre-deployment and post-deployment scripts

 ::: zone pivot="sq1-visual-studio"

 In **Solution Explorer**, right-click the project and select **Add** > **Script**.
 Select **Pre-Deployment Script** or **Post-Deployment Script**.

 The script file is added to the project and opened in the query editor, where you can complete the script.
-This script will be executed before or after the deployment plan is executed every time the project is deployed.
+This script will be executed before or after the deployment plan is executed, every time the project is deployed.

 ::: zone-end

 ::: zone pivot="sq1-visual-studio-sdk"

-In **Solution Explorer**, right-click the project node and select **Add**, then **New Item**.
-The **Add New Item** dialog appears, select **Show All Templates**. and then **Table**.
-Select **Pre-Deployment Script** or **Post-Deployment Script**.
+In **Solution Explorer**, right-click the project node and select **Add** > **New Item**.
+The **Add New Item** dialog appears, select **Show All Templates** > **Table**, then select **Pre-Deployment Script** or **Post-Deployment Script**.

 The script file is added to the project and opened in the query editor, where you can complete the script.
-This script will be executed before or after the deployment plan is executed every time the project is deployed.
+This script will be executed before or after the deployment plan is executed, every time the project is deployed.

 ::: zone-end

 ::: zone pivot="sq1-visual-studio-code"

-In the **Database Projects** view of VS Code or Azure Data Studio, right-click the project and select **Add Pre-Deployment Script** or **Add Post-Deployment Script**.
+In the **Database Projects** view of Visual Studio Code or Azure Data Studio, right-click the project, and select **Add Pre-Deployment Script** or **Add Post-Deployment Script**.
 Provide a script name without the file extension.

 The script file is added to the project and opened in the query editor, where you can complete the script.
-This script will be executed before or after the deployment plan is executed every time the project is deployed.
+This script will be executed before or after the deployment plan is executed, every time the project is deployed.

 ::: zone-end

 ::: zone pivot="sq1-command-line"

-Edit the `.sqlproj` file directly to add pre- or post-deployment scripts.
+Edit the `.sqlproj` file directly to add pre-deployment or post-deployment scripts.
 Add a `<PreDeploy>` or `<PostDeploy>` item to the `<ItemGroup>` section of the `.sqlproj` file.

 For example, to add the script `scripts\before-script.sql` to our project as a pre-deployment script: